Removing checkout fields in WooCommerce is one of the fastest ways to simplify your store’s checkout and reduce cart abandonment.

 Add new fields to the $fields array with properties like type, label, placeholder, required, and priority.

-Plugins like FunnelKit and Flexible Checkout Fields make this easier with visual editors that support 13 or more custom field types, including text, dropdown, radio, checkbox, date picker, and multi-select.
+Plugins like FunnelKit and Flexible Checkout Fields make this easier with visual editors that support 14+ custom field types, including text, dropdown, file upload, radio, checkbox, date picker, and multi-select.

 If you need to undo your changes, simply remove the code snippet from your functions.php file or deactivate it in your code snippets plugin.